Best Majors for Law School Applicants

 4. Business Majors

 Marketing is not so impressive to admissions committees, but if you have strong grades and showed a sincere interest in “serious” things, then it’s fine.
 Economics is better – shows more analysis and academic inclination.
+And if you have a degree in management or accounting, consider that you may need to explain why you’re pursuing law.

 Again, writing and analysis.
 Great stuff.